 UNMARRIED RESIDENT:

 If an unmarried resident is financially eligible for Medi-Cal reimbursement, he or she is allowed to keep from his or her monthly income a personal allowance of $35 plus the amount of health insurance premiums paid monthly.
-The remainder of the monthly income is paid to the nursing facility as a monthly deductible called the “Medi-Cal share of cost.”
+The remainder of the monthly income is paid to the nursing facility as a monthly deductible called the “Medi-Cal Share of Cost.”

 MARRIED RESIDENT: